Shooting inside California Costco kills 1, injures 2

 "I thought maybe someone dropped a bottle of wine, but then I kept hearing shots," Lungo told the Press-Enterprise.
 "An employee came in and helped us out through the emergency exit."

 Witnesses told KCAL-TV that shoppers and employees rushed to the exits.
-At one point, the station reported more than 100 people were outside the store.
+The station reported that, at one point, more than 100 people were outside the store.